ClaytonWatkins/1600Summer/README.md

 Git file size limit is around 10MB
-Git file size we will likely deal with in class is only about 3MB
+Git file size we will likely deal with in class is only about 3MB If you need to manage larger files they may have to go through Google Drive or DropBox

 You can change the description and the Commit name after the fact